bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 Bareos has no build-in functionality for tape drive cleaning.
 Fortunately this is not required as most modern tape libraries have build in auto-cleaning functionality.
 This functionality might require an empty tape drive, so the tape library gets aware, that it is currently not used.
 However, by default Bareos keeps tapes in the drives, in case the same tape is required again.

-The directive **Cleaning Prefix**:sup:`Dir`:sub:`Pool`  is only used for making sure that Bareos does not try to write backups on a cleaning tape.
+The directive **Cleaning Prefix**:sup:`Dir`:sub:`Pool`\  is only used for making sure that Bareos does not try to write backups on a cleaning tape.

 If your tape libraries auto-cleaning won’t work when there are tapes in the drives, it’s probably best to set up an admin job that removes the tapes from the drives.
 This job has to run, when no other backups do run.
 A job definition for an admin job to do that may look like this:

 .. code-block:: sh
-    :caption: bareos-dir job ReleaseAllTapeDrives
+   :caption: bareos-dir.d/job/ReleaseAllTapeDrives.conf

     Job {
         Name = ReleaseAllTapeDrives